YonSci/yon_academic/_portfolio/portfolio-2.md

 >   - Press CTRL-C to abort the installation
 >   - Or specify a different location below

-Next,  you'll be asked if you want to run `conda init` & type `yes` again
+Next,  you'll be asked if you want to run `conda init`, type `yes` & press `<ENTER>`
 > Installation finished.
 > Do you wish the installer to initialize Anaconda3
 > by running conda init? [yes|no]

-This step will add the command-line tool conda to your system's PATH .
+This will add `conda command-line` tool to your system's PATH

 To activate the Anaconda installation type:
 > source ~/.bashrc

-This will put you in the standard base environment
+This will put Anaconda in the standard base environment

 Cheers!!!
 You have now successfully installed Anaconda on your Ubuntu system.

 Some more conda command lines:

-To view the installation conditions, type:
+To verify your Anaconda installation, type:
 > conda info

+To view the conda version:
+> conda --version

 To updating conda:
 > conda update conda